steven-halla/casino_hell/README.md

 8) everything is good to go
 9) i need to create the bank -- ill do this for level 3

+add a 2nd rib demon slots that has 0 money, this is just to get more EXP or the super secret item